danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/4_-_Chapter_4__Enhanced_Breadth_—_Diversifying_and_Transforming (1).md

 Benji was already on it.
 "Let's generate some AI art for our next safety training!" he chuckled, thinking they could merge humor and compliance.

 > **AI TOOL USAGE:**
 > "Using Runway ML again?"
-Miranda asked cautiously, half-begging Benji to come up with fewer artistic oddities.
+Eleanor asked cautiously, half-begging Benji to come up with fewer artistic oddities.
 > **WHAT BENJI TYPED:**
 > "Generate an engaging visual representation of workplace safety protocols--less doughnuts, more hard hats, please!"